 Cancer is a very individual experience.
 With every survivor, there’s a different path and unique story to share.
 In North Carolina, women have a one-in-eight lifetime risk of developing breast cancer.
-This past December, Blue Cross NC employee Jennifer Grady found out she was part of that one-in-eight statistic.
+In December 2021, Blue Cross and Blue Shield of North Carolina (Blue Cross NC) employee Jennifer Grady found out she was part of that one-in-eight statistic.

 Jennifer remembers the first call from her doctor.

 “The day after my mammogram, I received a call from my doctor’s office asking me to come back in.
 I asked them ‘How soon?’
 And they responded, ‘How far away are you?’
 That should’ve been clear to me that they wanted me in immediately,” she said.

 After an ultrasound and biopsy, Jennifer was diagnosed with Stage 1 lobular breast cancer.
 She struggled to put on a brave face for her family during the holidays, but the most difficult part was telling her kids.

 “My husband and I knew that we needed to be open with our teenagers and give them as much information as possible – including statistics, which helped provide some comfort level.”

 To say Jennifer had a lot on her plate would be an understatement.
 Unfortunately, she didn’t have much time to process her feelings.
 Decisions needed to be made quickly.
 Would she get a lumpectomy or mastectomy?
 Would she go through chemo?
 How would she balance treatments and life?